handsontable/handsontable/docs/next/guides/building-and-tooling/modules.md

 If Handsontable's modules don't work with your bundler, report it as a [bug](https://github.com/handsontable/handsontable/issues/new?assignees=&labels=&template=01-handsontable.md&title=).

-## Core modules
+## Base module

-No matter which of the optional modules you use, the following modules are always required:
+No matter which of the optional modules you use, the base module (`handsontable/base`) is always required.

+The base module covers:
 - Handsontable's core functionalities
 - The default cell type: [`text`](@/guides/cell-types/cell-type.md#available-cell-types)
-- Handsontable's CSS
 - Required dependencies:
   - [moment.js](https://momentjs.com/) (you can easily [optimize](@/guides/optimization/bundle-size.md#optimize-moment-js) its size)
   - [DOMpurify](https://www.npmjs.com/package/dompurify)
   - [core-js](https://www.npmjs.com/package/core-js)

-### Import core modules
+### Import the base module

-To import the core modules:
+To import the base module:
 1. Import Handsontable from `handsontable/base` (not from `handsontable`, which would give you the full bundle).
 2. If your bundler allows it, import Handsontable's CSS file as a whole (just like when you [install](@/guides/getting-started/installation.md) Handsontable).